Easiest Way to Retrieve Lost Copy Paste Data

-The other way is to use our extension.
-We have a fantastic free version, where you can keep 10K items on your clipboard.
-Even if you copied something months ago, you can go back and search through all of your previous clips to find what you are looking for.
+We have a fantastic free version, where you can keep an unlimited number of items on your clipboard.
+Even if you copied an item months back, you can go back and search through your previous clips to find what you are looking for.

 Why not Chrome Itself?